oliviaAB/sismonr/docs/index.md

 ```
 ![plotSimulationPTM](images/plotSimulationPTM.png)

 The first component names are numbers, they correspond to the gene IDs.
 We can find the different genes either as RNAs or proteins if they are protein-coding (e.g. gene 1), or only as RNAs if the genes are noncoding (e.g. gene 2).
-As gene 1 is targeted for post-translational modification, there exists a modified form of its protein, `PTM1`.
-The component `CTL1` is a regulatory complex.
-Its full name, `CTL1_P8_Pm1` contains the list of its constituents, here the protein of gene 8 and the modified protein of gene 1.
+As gene 7 is targeted for post-translational modification, there exists a modified form of its protein, `PTM7`.
+The component `CTC1` is a regulatory complex.
+Its full name, `CTL1_P5_P5` contains the list of its constituents, here two proteins of gene 5.

 To help you get an idea of the general tendencies of the abundance of the different components, the function `summariseSimulation` returns a dataframe giving for each component (row) and each individual (column) the maximum and final average abundance over the different trials: